Vacuum Forming

 Plastic Trays

-Shallow platforms with raised edges intended to stop contents from sliding or rolling off of the surface.
+Shallow platforms with raised edges, designed to prevent items from sliding or rolling off.

 Plug Forming